 - Nature article, “Career planning: The next five years”

-- UC Berkeley Career Center – Career Clarity – Know Yourself
+- UC Berkeley Career Center – Gain Clarity – Self-assessment

 - UC Berkeley University Health Services – Career Counseling Library – go to Career Assessments tab

-- QB3-Berkeley – our *new* Individual Development Plan resources for graduate students, includes an self-assessment of skills/competences and goal setting tools
+- QB3-Berkeley – our Individual Development Plan resources for graduate students and postdocs include self-assessment and goal setting tools

 There are so many careers available to scientists with advanced training.
 The information below will get you started on a path of discovery.